sides/hostsmerge/README.md

 Hyphens are optional and shorthands can be used as well.

 ## Merging
-By default, when neither `--set` nor `--get` are specified, hostsmerge will merge your hosts file with the sources of the passed arguments, and, if supplied, each line of `--hostlist`'s contents is accounted for as an additional argument.
+By default, when neither `--set` nor `--get` are specified, hostsmerge will merge your hosts file with the sources of the passed arguments, and, if supplied, each line of `--list-file`'s contents is accounted for as an additional argument.
 Multiple lists can be passed by separating them by comma.

 ### Hostslist
 Hostslist is a file or URL that contains one source per line.
 Example: